KEDARKANTHA TREK

 What I Like About the Kedarkantha Trek

-Lakshmi Selvakumaran, Head of Experience
+Lakshmi Selvakumaran, Head of Learning and Developement

-Lakshmi Selvakumaran heads the Experience team at Indiahikes.
+Lakshmi Selvakumaran heads the Learning and Developement team at Indiahikes.
 She handles the Learning and Development and Training functions of Indiahikes.
 She is keen to make Indiahikes the best learning place for everyone.
 With her team, she is constantly working toward making trekking a more sustainable sport in India.
 She is a strong advocate of zero waste and a vegan lifestyle.
 Here’s Lakshmi talking about one of the top treks in our country.

 1. The Drive to the Base Camp